Gauravb741/gitops-kubernetes-deployer/README.md

 /health
 ```

-If the application becomes unhealthy, Kubernetes can restart the container.
+Used to determine whether the application is still running correctly.

 ## Readiness Probe